 Let us clear the air all the complaints.
-This version of Daytona runs at 20 frames-per-second, one third the performance of the arcade.
-The graphics are rendered in a modest resolution, with thick lines, chunky vehicles and smudgy colors.
+This version of Daytona ran at 20 frames-per-second, one third the performance of the arcade.
+The graphics were rendered in a modest resolution, with thick lines, chunky vehicles and smudgy colors.
 No multiplayer option was available, only single player.
 And worst of all, the draw distance was surprisingly short, causing entire chunks of the environment to “pop up” during a race.
-Alongside Virtua Fighter’s glitchy polygon graphics, here was convincing proof that Saturn was a wreck of a machine, and nowhere near the sleek and polished performance of the Playstation.
+Alongside Virtua Fighter’s glitchy polygon graphics, here was convincing proof that Saturn was a wreck of a machine, nowhere near the sleek and polished performance of Playstation.

 This game quickly became Sega’s whipping boy among detractors in the press and the industry.
-Namco’s Ridge Racer on Playstation, meanwhile, was smooth, fast, quick on its feet and nearly identical to the arcade.
+Meanwhile, Namco’s Ridge Racer on Playstation ran smooth, fast, quick on its feet, nearly identical to the arcade.
 It was a showpiece for Playstation’s 3D graphics and demonstrated the future of video games.
 In the arena of public opinion, there was no competition which game was better.

 I’ve been hearing that schpiel since 1995.
 And to that, I say: you’re outta yer damned minds.